nealmcb/ColoradoRLA/docs/next.md

 stick with that architecture, it could be nice to remove direct calls to Hibernate from the controllers.
 Refactoring to Spring Data will be helpful here.

+### TODOs

+There are three types of markers that may exist in the source code.
+These are typically in comments, and their names and meanings are listed:

+- **TODO**: The author suggests something more needs to be done here.
+It may work as-is, but is not optimal.
+- **PERF**: Suggested performance improvement.
+- **XXX**: Hack/kludge that should be addressed or removed, or a place where apologies to future maintainers are otherwise warranted.

 [sparkjava]: http://sparkjava.com/